If you’ve been intending to become a gardener but aren’t quite sure yet how to get started, this how-to guide is for you.

 In my case, I selected a spot tucked into the corner of my yard nearest the kitchen door and tool shed.
 It’s not the sunniest section of the property, but it still gets about 80% of the day’s sunlight while being easy to access.
 Months later, I remain very happy that I made this trade-off.

-Here’s a picture of what the plot looked like before I started work on it:
+Here’s a picture of what the plot looked like before I started working on it:

 Measure twice, cut once, the wise carpenter advises.
 This applies just as well to gardeners.